0krasimira/Angular-Proekt/notes.md

     *Home,
     *About,
-    *Contacs us,
+    *Contact us,
-    *All paintings - where they can see a list of all added paintings within the blog, *Search - where paintings can be found based on a defined pricing criteria, *Register,
+    *All paintings - where they can view a list of all added paintings within the blog, *Search - where paintings can be found based on a defined pricing criteria, *Register,
     *Login,